Kim Anderson (professor): Career

 Prior to joining the faculty at University of Guelph, Anderson served as associate professor in Indigenous Studies at Wilfrid Laurier University from 2011 to 2016.
-In much of her work, Anderson has engaged in collaborative community research and programming, such as the "Biidwewidam Indigenous Masculinities" project that received a SSHRC Partnership Development Grant in 2014 and involved the Ontario Federation of Indian Friendship Centres (OFIFC) and the Native Youth Sexual Health Network (NYSHN) to build "research capacity around Indigenous masculinities and identities with the intent of contributing to the health and wellness of Indigenous communities and peoples."
+In much of her work, Anderson has engaged in collaborative community research and programming, such as the "Biidwewidam Indigenous Masculinities" project that received a Social Sciences and Humanities Research Council Partnership Development Grant in 2014 and involved the Ontario Federation of Indian Friendship Centres (OFIFC) and the Native Youth Sexual Health Network (NYSHN) to build "research capacity around Indigenous masculinities and identities with the intent of contributing to the health and wellness of Indigenous communities and peoples."

-Activism and Formation of Kika'ige Historical Society
+Activism and formation of Kika'ige Historical Society

 Anderson co-founded the Kika'ige Historical Society, a professional performance art group dedicated to upsetting settler narratives while privileging Indigenous ways of knowing and history.
-The Kik'aige Historical Society was formed when Anderson and Lianne Leddy protested the installation of a statue of Sir John A. McDonald at Wilfrid Laurier University in 2015.
-The two dressed in prisoner's uniforms and sat beneath the Sir John A. McDonald protest for several days.
-The Kika'ige Historical Society has also contested Canadian confederation's silencing of Indigenous histories with the "Grannies of Confederation" painting.
+The Kik'aige Historical Society was formed when Anderson and Lianne Leddy protested the installation of a statue of John A. Macdonald at Wilfrid Laurier University in 2015.
+The two dressed in prisoner's uniforms and sat beneath the statue for several days.
+The Kika'ige Historical Society has also contested Canadian Confederation's silencing of Indigenous histories with the "Grannies of Confederation" painting.